MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/orchestrator/hp-ilo-and-oa-integration-pack.md

 ::: moniker range="sc-orch-2019"

 >[!NOTE]
->Windows Azure Integration pack is discontinued from System Center Orchestator 2022 and later.
+>HP iLO and OA Integration pack is discontinued from System Center Orchestator 2022 and later.

 ::: moniker-end